dknightowl/ft_pipex/README.md

 IPC refers to mechanisms allowing independent processes to interact and synchronize.
 By default, each process has an isolated memory space - which prevents one process from accessing the data of another process.
 While this is ideal when running single processes, this prevents the construction of more complex, multi-process functionalities - hence the need for mechanisms to allow processes to exchange information, share resources, and coordinate their actions when needed.

 Pipes are one of the simplest forms of an IPC mechanism.
 They are unidirectional, kernel-managed queues with two file descriptors - read and write, for reading from and writing to the pipe respectively.
 There are two types of pipes - anonymous and named.
-This project focuses on anonymous pipes - which enable communication between processes on the same machine, and is destroyed when these processes terminate.
+This project focuses on anonymous pipes - which enable communication between processes on the same machine, and are destroyed when these processes terminate.

 ### Unix System Calls

+The following system calls are used in this project:

 - `fork()`: Allows a process to create an almost exact copy of itself - called a "child process".
 When called, the process's entire state at the current point in the program is duplicated - which includes the parent process ID, memory space, and open file descriptors.
 In the child process, `fork()` returns 0 whereas in the parent process, it returns some positive integer representing the PID of the newly-created child.